Everything you need to know and consider when getting a second dog, especially a Goldendoodle!

 By nature, Goldendoodles are wonderful with other animals, and there are clear health benefits to having a play partner; additionally, since they are pretty social dogs, they tend to get lonely and bored (anyone who has ever had a bored puppy on the loose knows ALL the ways that can be a disaster), so having another Goldendoodle around can help keep them stimulated.

-Experts advise that it’s less than ideal to leave these dogs alone for extended periods of time.
+Experts advise that it’s less than ideal to leave these dogs alone for long periods of time.
 If they are too bored, they may not stop at just chewing on a few more things than you’d prefer, they can actually end up adopting destructive behaviors or even becoming depressed.

 Because they are such loyal dogs, Goldendoodles can grow so attached to their human that they suffer from separation anxiety, so a pair of Goldens can often help ease that anxiety in one another.
-Having two Goldendoodles encourages healthy socialization.
+Having 2 Goldendoodles encourages healthy socialization.

-It’s very interesting that single dogs who are alone during the day, or who don’t have daily play dates with other dogs are more prone to depression (many times without major external indicators to let humans know what’s going on), and because dogs are, by nature, pack animals, they will forge strong connections with whatever “pack” is around them.
+It’s very interesting that single dogs who are alone during the day or who don’t have daily play dates with other dogs are more prone to depression (many times without major external indicators to let humans know what’s going on) and because dogs are, by nature, pack animals, they will forge strong connections with whatever “pack” is around them.

 This means if there isn’t another dog to form their pack, we, their owners, become their de facto pack, and this increases the likelihood of separation anxiety when we are out and about without them.